Table of Contents

 • Upgrade Instructions - Follow the steps in this topic to upgrade to the latest release of LabKey Server: Upgrade LabKey Server

-View the full LabKey Server 20.7 release notes.
+View the LabKey Server 20.7 release notes.

 Version 20.3, released March 2020